 The Alaskan Malamute and Siberian Husky are probably the two dog breeds that are most commonly mistaken for one another.
 But we don’t blame you if you can’t tell them apart – they’re truly similar dogs.

 In this section, well be discussing all the wonderful similarities of these two dogs.
 And trust me, there are plenty of similar aspects in regards to temperament, appearance and history.

-But according to Canidae, there are only 3 true sled dog breeds based on endurance and performance.
-Two of which, are the Siberian Husky and Alaskan Malamute.
-The third breed is the Eskimo dog.
+And according to Canidae, there are only 3 true sled dog breeds based on endurance and performance.
+Two of which, are none other than the Siberian Husky and Alaskan Malamute.
+The third sled dog breed is the Eskimo dog.

 Though both of these dog breeds share this same instinctive dog intelligence (innate ability), there are key differences in performance.
 Each dog specializes in their role.

 For example, Alaskan Malamutes are the strongest of the three.
 They have the most power and can pull the heaviest of sleighs.
-On the flip side, Malamutes are also the slowest of the three.
+On the other hand, Malamutes are also the slowest of the three.